LucaPizzagalli/QuantifyMe/README.md

 ### Others

 - Study more service worker
-- can I use highchart without the link?
+- can I legally use highchart without the link? probably yes
-- should I put a cookie banner?
+- should I put a cookie banner? probably not
-- should it be open source? client-side encrypted?
+- should it be open source?
+- client-side encrypted? probably yes
+- put a cache between firestore and teh user object, and read stuff from the db only the first time (or use a existing solution from firebase)

 ### Competitors / Inspirations